This post's overview:

 If you only have 3 days, I would recommend staying close to the Old Town or Princes Street, and all the mentioned hotels are located conveniently for exploring Edinburgh.

 On the first day in Edinburgh (and the first day of your 7 days in Scotland)(assuming you have a full day), you should wear comfortable shoes, because you’re going to walk A LOT.
+If you want to learn more about the history of Edinburgh, I recommend taking this walking tour.

-I would recommend you to start exploring around
+If you want to explore at your own pace, I would recommend you to start exploring around

 After visiting Edinburgh Castle and enjoying the beautiful city panorama, you shop in some souvenir shops nearby (they have reasonable prices actually).
 Now you should start going down the Royal Mile and on your way, you can also visit the St. Giles Cathedral.
 You can stop for a quick cream tea break in Clarinda’s Tearoom (that’s one of Edinburgh’s most Instagrammable spots).